-Iceland is famous for its iconic natural beauty, and there is no more visceral way to experience it than through Iceland horseback riding.
+Iceland is famous for its iconic natural beauty, and there is no more visceral way to experience it than experiencing the bond during one of our Iceland horseback riding tours.

 While I certainly recommend that you go hiking during your time in Iceland, you will not get the full Icelandic nature experience without riding a horse.

 Horseback riding in Iceland takes the mindfulness benefits of a nature walk and multiplies them.

 Wellness enthusiasts globally have taken to forest bathing, a Japanese practice that elevates a walk through wildlife into a meditative journey.
 Iceland horseback riding is a way to enjoy a unique Icelandic twist on forest bathing.
 At our Icelandic horse farm, we have more than 200 acres of wide open space to roam and enjoy.

 You can immerse yourself in the grassy terrain, invigorating beach, and flowing river.
 We believe in taking our time with each group and guest who arrives here – who needs to rush when there is so much to be gained from slowly taking it all in?
 On each ride, we go where our moods and energy take us that day – it’s all about mindfulness and flow.

 Mindfulness with Iceland horseback riding

 I teach breathwork as part of every horseback ride that I lead.
 This is because Icelandic horses are a living part of Icelandic nature, and are very intuitive.
 They feel what their riders are feeling.
 I want my guests to feel centered before they start their ride, both so they can connect more closely with their horse and so they are present enough to fully take in the mindfulness journey of the ride.
 Iceland horseback riding feels a lot like a meditation retreat, and it’s easy to see why…

 1. Iceland horseback riding – Horses can feel your stress or your tranquility